lferrarotti74/github-workflows-templates/docs/TRIGGERS.md

   - Optional `pull_request` with `enable_push: false` for build validation without publishing.
 - Minimal permissions:
   - `contents: read`
+  - If `enable_security_scan: true`: also add `security-events: write` to upload SARIF
 - Optional permissions:
   - `packages: write` only if pushing to GHCR in addition to Docker Hub.
 - Notes:
   - Provide Docker Hub secrets: `DOCKERHUB_USERNAME`, `DOCKERHUB_TOKEN`.
   - Configure `arch_list`, `enable_push`, and optional GHCR settings as needed.
+  - To enable security scanning (Trivy + Grype + OSV + SBOM), set `enable_security_scan: true` in the caller `with:` inputs.
+  - Security scan artifacts are grouped under `security-reports` and the build summary displays CVE and secret counts.

 Caller skeleton: